mesqueeb/vuex-easy-access/README.md

 In the example below we'll see why the `get()` and `set()` methods are helpful.

-You have an app where users have themes and can set colors per theme.
+You have an app where users have themes and can set colors per theme.<br>
-The module path is: user/theme
+The module path is: user/theme<br>
 The state: `colors: {primary: 'blue', secondary: 'white'}`

 Simple usage allows: